-7.6 Probationary Period
+7.7 Probationary Period

-(a) All regular employees new to a position for any reason, other than a lateral transfer where there are no changes in job duties, shall be subject to a probationary period of six months full-time employment.
-A part-time employee on probation may apply for any positions after six calendar months of employment.
-The probationary period described may be extended by mutual agreement of the parties.
-Employees on staff on March 15, 1989 shall serve only one probationary period.
-Staff hired after that date shall serve a new probationary period for each appointment other than a lateral transfer.

-Employees new to a position as a result of an employee initiated lateral transfer, where there are minor changes in job duties, may be subjected to a new probationary period of up to three months.

-(b) The Commission may terminate any probationary employee for just cause.
-The test of just cause for termination shall be a test of suitability of the probationary employee for continued employment in the position to which they have been appointed, provided that the factors involved in suitability could reasonably be expected to affect work performance.

-- (c) Where a newly promoted or transferred employee fails to demonstrate to the Employer the abilities and qualifications necessary for the position, the Commission will, for 60 days, attempt to locate a suitable alternative position within the Commission.
-Should such a vacancy not be found, or the employee declines the offer, termination will be necessary. - (d) Where an employee feels they have been aggrieved by the decision of the Commission to terminate their employment during the probationary period, they may appeal the decision through the grievance procedures as per Article 20 Resolution of Grievances of this Agreement, starting at Step 2 notwithstanding Clause 20.13 Suspension or Dismissal Grievances.
+- (a) All employees new to a position for any reason, other than a lateral transfer where there are no changes in job duties, shall be subject to a probationary period of six months.
+The probationary period described may be extended by mutual agreement of the parties. - (b) Employees new to a position as a result of an employee initiated lateral transfer, where there are minor changes in job duties, may be subjected to a new probationary period of up to three months. - (c) Short-term employees who have passed their probationary period, and who secure a position as a regular employee in a position where there are no changes in job duties, shall not be required to serve a further probationary period. - (d) The Commission may terminate any probationary employee for just cause.
+The test of just cause for termination shall be a test of suitability of the probationary employee for continued employment in the position to which they have been appointed, provided that the factors involved in suitability could reasonably be expected to affect work performance. - (e) Where a newly promoted or transferred employee fails to demonstrate to the Employer the abilities and qualifications necessary for the position, the Commission will, for 60 days, attempt to locate a suitable alternative position within the Commission.
+Should such a vacancy not be found, or the employee declines the offer, termination will be necessary. - (f) Where an employee feels they have been aggrieved by the decision of the Commission to terminate their employment during the probationary period, they may appeal the decision through the grievance procedures as per Article 20 Resolution of Grievances of this agreement, starting at Step 2.

-7.7 Performance Review
+7.8 Performance Review

 Where a formal evaluation of an employee's performance is carried out, the employee shall be given sufficient opportunity to read and review the evaluation.
-Provision shall be available for an employee to provide for the employee's confirmation that either the employee has read and accepts the evaluation or that the employee disagrees with the evaluation.
+Provision shall be available for an employee to provide the employee's confirmation that either the employee has read and accepts the evaluation or that the employee disagrees with the evaluation.
 The employee shall select one of the options provided.
 No employee may initiate a grievance regarding the contents of an evaluation form unless the employee indicates disagreement with the evaluation.
 An employee shall have available a copy of this evaluation.

-The evaluation shall not be changed after an employee has confirmed it, without the knowledge of the employee, and any such changes shall be subject to the grievance procedures of this Agreement.
+The evaluation shall not be changed after an employee has confirmed it, without the knowledge of the employee, and any such changes shall be subject to the grievance procedures of this agreement.

-7.8 Upgrading Qualifications
+7.9 Upgrading Qualifications